XamlBrewer/UWP-GrovePi-Test-Bench/README.md

 # UWP-GrovePi-Test-Bench
-A UWP app to test sensors on a GrovePi board hooked to a Windows 10 Raspbery Pi.
+A UWP app to test sensors and actuators on a GrovePi board hooked to a Windows 10 Raspbery Pi.

 ARM only.

 Currently supported: